 In addition to our regular walks, lectures and projects, the Cornwall Archaeological Society runs additional events to showcase and communicate the archaeology of Cornwall and the Southwest.
 This November, we will be holding this year’s ‘Archaeology in Cornwall’ day, presentations will be focused on work in the west of the county to mark the publication of Archaeology and Landscape at the Land’s End, Cornwall.
 The West Penwith Surveys 1980-2010.
 These events include a range of talks from various local and national speakers.
 Reports from our past events and symposiums are published in the CAS newsletter.

 The Cornwall Archaeological Society runs a number of projects, both ongoing, such as the Monument Watch programme, and time-limited, such as excavations and field walking.
 Over recent years there have been a variety of projects available for members to take part in, including the buildings at risk project in North and South-East Cornwall; excavations at St Newlyn East, Carn Galva, Bosiliack, Godrevy and Hendraburnick point.
 They have also been involved in the Clodgy Moor lithic recording project.
 In partnership with Saltash Heritage, members of the Cornwall Archaeological Society have been involved with or undertaken Geophysical surveys around Cornwall.

 A project is now underway to record historic graffiti throughout Cornwall, starting with surveys of medieval Cornish churches.
-A short introduction and training will be available at Mylor church between 12 and 2pm every third Sunday of the month.
+Training sessions will be available at Mylor church later this year.
+Lookout for future dates in the Events calendar